williamyang1991/GP-UNIT/README.md

 ```
 where `SPATH1`~`SPATHS` are paths to `S` folders containing images from the source domain (*e.g.*, `S` kinds of ImageNet birds),
 `SNUMi` is the number of images in `SPATHi` used for training.
-`TPATHi`, `TSNUMi` are similarily defined but for the target domain.
+`TPATHi`, `TNUMi` are similarily defined but for the target domain.
-By default, `BATCH_SIZE=16` and `ITERATIONS=75,000`.
+By default, `BATCH_SIZE=16` and `ITERATIONS=75000`.
 If `--source_num`/`--target_num` is not specified, all images in the folders are used.

-The trained models are saved in `./checkpoint/TASK-ITERATIONS.pt`.
+The trained model is saved as `./checkpoint/TASK-ITERATIONS.pt`.
 Intermediate results are saved in `./log/TASK/`.

 This training does not necessarily lead to the optimal results, which can be further customized with additional command line options:
 - `--style_layer` (default: 4): discriminator layer to compute the feature matching loss.
 We found setting `style_layer=5` gives better performance on human faces.
 - `--use_allskip` (default: False): whether using dynamic skip connections to compute the reconstruction loss.
 For tasks involving close domains like gender translation, season transfer and face stylization, using `use_allskip` gives better results.
 - `--use_idloss` (default: False): whether using the identity loss.
-For Cat→Face and Face→MetFace tasks, we use this loss.
+For Cat/Dog→Face and Face→MetFace tasks, we use this loss.
 - `--not_flip_style` (default: False): whether not randomly flipping the style image when extracting the style feature.
 Random flipping prevents the network to learn  position information from the style image.
 - `--mitigate_style_bias`(default: False): whether resampling style features when training the sampling network.
-For imbalanced dataset that has minor groups, we will oversamping those style features that are far from the mean style feature of the whole dataset.
-This leads to more diversified latent-guided translation at the cost of image quality.
-We set `mitigate_style_bias=True` on CelebA-HQ and AFHQ-related tasks.
+For imbalanced dataset that has minor groups, `mitigate_style_bias` oversamples those style features that are far from the mean style feature of the whole dataset.
+This leads to more diversified latent-guided translation at the cost of  slight image quality degradation.
+We use it on CelebA-HQ and AFHQ-related tasks.

 Here are some examples:
+(Parts of our tasks require the ImageNet291 dataset.
+Please refer to [data preparation](./data_preparation))

 **Malet→Female**
 >python train.py --task male2female --source_paths ./data/celeba_hq/train/male